Skip to main content

 }

-And this is how the updated main component would look like:
+And the updated main component:

 // Main Component